 Venice is a city that seems made for tourists, but there is a real heart beneath the crowds.
 Come and explore the tiny alleys and canals that make up this iconic Italian city that you must visit.
 Here are some of our favourite shots and memories from one of the world’s truly romantic cities.

-I recommend avoiding the heaving summer crowds and try to plan your visit for autumn or spring instead.
+We recommend avoiding the heaving summer crowds and try to plan your visit for autumn or spring instead.
 If you do visit in winter, you’ll find some places are closed, but you’ll have the city to yourself.

 Have you been to Venice?
 What was your fave spot?
 Tell us in the comments!